-The best time to start reading this is at least 30 days before you change roles.
+The best time to start reading this is well before you change roles.

 A light read with deep insights into team dynamics.
+The book is helpful for understanding what makes a healthy and effective team, as well as troubleshooting team issues.
 The first half is a narrative form, followed by a more direct outline of the key concepts.
 The key concept is that trust is the foundational building block of a high-functioning team.

 Look up the Five Dysfunctions pyramid for a quick summary.

-The closest thing to a handbook for leading in a technical environment (though many insights are useful for non-technical areas).
+The closest thing to a handbook for leading in a technical environment (though many insights are useful for non-technical areas with a bit of translation).
 The book covers every level of development, from individual contributor to CTO.

 Skip to the chapter that best fits your current or upcoming situation.